E3SM-Project/e3sm_diags/README.md

 ## Acknowledgement

 The work is performed for the [E3SM](https://e3sm.org/) project, which is sponsored by Earth System Model Development ([ESMD](https://climatemodeling.science.energy.gov/program/earth-system-model-development)) program.
 ESMD is a program area for the Earth and Environmental Systems Sciences Division ([EESSD](https://science.osti.gov/ber/Research/eessd)) in the Office of Biological and Environmental Research ([BER](https://science.osti.gov/ber)) within the [Department of Energy](https://www.energy.gov/)'s [Office of Science](https://science.osti.gov).
+Contributors' effort for this work are partially supported by the US DOE ARM program, RGMA program, EAGLES project, as well as by NSF.

 ## License

-Copyright (c) 2018-2021, Energy Exascale Earth System Model Project All rights reserved
+Copyright (c) 2018-2023, Energy Exascale Earth System Model Project All rights reserved

 SPDX-License-Identifier: (BSD-3-Clause)